dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 > [!IMPORTANT]
 > When a `DragEventArgs` object is created, the `AcceptedOperation` property defaults to `DataPackageOperation.Copy`.

-The following XAML example shows a `DropGestureRecognizer` that registers a handler for the `DragOver` event:
+The following XAML example shows a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> that registers a handler for the `DragOver` event:

 ```xaml
 <Image BackgroundColor="Silver"